Tabindex: it rarely pays to be positive

 HTML’s tabindex

-attribute may be used to modify whether an element can receive keyboard focus, or not.
+attribute may be used to modify whether an element can receive keyboard focus or not.
 It’s an attribute that can be quite beneficial in creating custom widgets, and ensuring elements that should be able to receive keyboard focus in some way are keyboard accessible.
-It can also be easily abused by people who are often trying to do the right thing, but don’t quite understand the undesired impact the attribute can have on accessibility when misused.
+It can also be easily abused by people who are often trying to do the right thing, but don’t quite understand the undesired impact the attribute can have when misused.

 Quick summary of tabindex